themesberg/flowbite/content/typography/text.md

 Use the `leading-relaxed` class to increase the space between lines.

 {{< example id="leading-relaxed-example" github="typography/text.md" show_dark=true >}}
-<p class="max-w-lg text-3xl font-semibold leading-relaxed text-gray-900 dark:text-white">The Al-powered app will help you improve yourself by analysing your everyday life.</p>
+<p class="max-w-lg text-3xl font-semibold leading-relaxed text-heading">The Al-powered app will help you improve yourself by analysing your everyday life.</p>
 {{< /example >}}

 ### Leading loose